Solar in Franklin, TN: 2026 Cost, Savings & Payback

 Franklin does not currently have standard net metering.
 However, TVA may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Franklin, TN?
+Is solar worth it in Franklin, TN in 2026?